santisq/PowerShellKusto/docs/en-US/Invoke-KustoIngestFromStream.md

 ## DESCRIPTION

-Similar to [`Invoke-KustoIngestFromStorage`](Invoke-KustoIngestFromStorage.md), the `Invoke-KustoIngestFromStream` cmdlet allows you to ingest data into a table on your Azure Data Explorer Cluster, the only difference is the source being a [__Stream__](https://learn.microsoft.com/en-us/dotnet/api/system.io.stream) instead of a path or URI.
+Similar to [`Invoke-KustoIngestFromStorage`](Invoke-KustoIngestFromStorage.md), the `Invoke-KustoIngestFromStream` cmdlet allows you to ingest data into a table on your Azure Data Explorer Cluster, the only difference is the source being a [__Stream__](https://learn.microsoft.com/en-us/dotnet/api/system.io.stream) instead of a Path or URI.

 ## EXAMPLES